aroxburg/livelesson-git/README.md

 git branch -a: list current branches git branch -d <NAME>: delete the branch locally git branch -D <NAME>: force delete the branch locally - use carefully!!

+# merge
+1. git switch <BRANCH TO BE MERGED INTO>, eg develop
+2. git merge <BRANCH TO MERGE FROM>, eg feature/my_feature